-As a child I distinctly remember sitting crosslegged on the carpet in front of the TV at my Grandma’s house, the volume on loud, with the sounds of Scottish pipe bands filling the room.
+As a child, I distinctly remember sitting cross-legged on the carpet in front of the TV at my Grandma’s house, the volume on loud, with the sounds of Scottish pipe bands filling the room.

-Added to that, 100 million people who watch the performance on television around the world.
+Added to that, there are around 100 million people who watch the performance on television around the world.
 That’s right.
-Millions of people see the Edinburgh Military Tattoo every year, and it’s going from strength to strength.
+Millions of people see the Edinburgh Military Tattoo every year, and it’s going from strength to strength!

 But what is the Edinburgh military tattoo?

 Firstly, it’s nothing to do with getting a tattoo!
-The name “tattoo” comes from the 17th and 18th centuries when a cry of ‘doe den tap toe’ which meant ‘turn off the taps’ and piping and drums signaled to the soldiers that the pubs were closed and they must return to the barracks.
+The name “tattoo” comes from the 17th and 18th centuries when a cry of ‘doe den tap toe’ which meant ‘turn off the taps’ and piping and drums signalled to the soldiers that the pubs were closed and they must return to the barracks.

 But even if you’ve been to another Scotland military tattoo, the most famous and grand of all is the Royal Edinburgh Military Tattoo, affectionally known in Edinburgh simply as “the Tattoo”.

 The story behind the Royal Edinburgh Military Tattoo